 SOLUTIONS TO FIX THINNING HAIR

 Before I spill the deeds I’d like to make clear that these ‘solutions’ do not represent a substitute for seeking professional help.
-While hair thinning can be greatly improved and even fixed with simple at-home solutions without the need of professional help the same is not true for others.
+While hair thinning can be greatly improved and even fixed with simple at-home solutions without the need of professional help for some the same is not true for others.

 Therefore, don’t sit around waiting for things to improve if your hair shedding becomes increasingly alarming.
 Having said this here are some things you can try to help improve your hair shedding.